svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/amendments/amendments.md

 [Introduced in: rippled 0.31.0][]

-The Amendments system provides a means of introducing new features to the decentralized SGY Ledger network without causing disruptions.
+The Amendments system provides a means of introducing new features to the decentralized RCP Ledger network without causing disruptions.
 The amendments system works by utilizing the core consensus process of the network to approve any changes by showing continuous support before those changes go into effect.
 An amendment normally requires **80% support for two weeks** before it can apply.

 When an Amendment has been enabled, it applies permanently to all ledger versions after the one that included it.
 You cannot disable an Amendment, unless you introduce a new Amendment to do so.